ENIGMA-infra/ENIGMA-PD/README.md

 This command will create a Nipoppy dataset (i.e. directory tree) from preexisting BIDS dataset and automatically generate a manifest file for you!

 Then you will just need to fill in some information in `<dataset_root>/global_config.json` and go straight to [processing data with fMRIPrep/FreeSurfer](#running-freesurfer-7)!

-#### Specifying paths in the global config file

-Nipoppy encourages the use of a common directory for storing container images, which can be shared across datasets/individuals.
-This directory can be anywhere on a system, and `<NIPOPPY_DPATH_CONTAINERS>` should be replaced by the actual path to that directory.
-- Note: we encourage you to create a symlink from the `<DATASET_ROOT>/containers` directory inside the Nipoppy dataset to the shared container store location, as this would allow anyone looking at the dataset easily find the containers.
-In that case this substitution entry can be deleted, since by default Nipoppy will use `<DATASET_ROOT>/containers`.
-Every time a new pipeline is installed, you will need to change some paths in the global config file, depending on the pipeline.

 ##### BIDS datasets without sessions
 If the existing BIDS data does not have session-level folders, Nipoppy will create "dummy sessions" (called `unnamed`) in the manifest.
 This is because the Nipoppy manifest still requires a non-empty `session_id` value when imaging data is available for a participant.